aitortxu/Geronimizator/README.md

 Geronimizator
 =============

+(Handle with care, this is a ultraalpha version)

 Simple Grails plugin to generate some files in order to deploy in a Geronimo (IBM WAS CE) server.

 You needs to declare some variables in your BuildConfig.groovy: